 Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday!
-The week’s (almost) over, and these are our reading recommendations, curated for you, for your weekend or a lazy afternoon.
+The week’s (almost) over, and these are our reading recommendations, curated for you by Julia and Lena, for your weekend or a lazy afternoon.
 Enjoy!

 The Web and Development

 When it comes to scaling CSS projects, specificity can be quite a tricky thing to deal with.

 Web components are great, but not every browser handles them the way you would want them to.
 Polymer and X-Tag are two projects that offer help.

 “When the code is under 2,000 lines you can write any tangled garbage and rely on your memory to save you.” – Norris Numbers